syncfusion-content/maui-docs/MAUI/Kanban-Board/migration.md

 </tr>
 </table>

-## Upcoming features in .NET MAUI
+## Upcoming features

-* Support for keeping cards in the source column location during dragging until dropped.
-* Multiple category placeholder support.
+* **Keep Card Support:** Retain specific cards in a column regardless of status changes.
+* **Placeholder Customization:** Customize the placeholder displayed during drag-and-drop.
+* **Multiple Category Support:** Assign cards to multiple categories for better organization.
+* **Custom Empty Column Template:** Define a custom template for columns with no cards.

+## Upcoming Improvements

+* **Memory Optimization:** Control loading will be optimized for mobile devices.
+* **Drag UI Enhancements:** The drag UI and invalidation indicator will be improved.
+* **Smooth Drag Transition:** Drag transitions will be smoother on mobile devices.

 ## Support and feedback